Victoria Esplanade is Palmerston North’s premier park. Covering 26 ha it includes:

 Play, Paddling, Weddings, Concerts, Walking, Picnics, and plain old relaxing.

-Rose gardens, walkway, paddling pool, play equipment, croquet lawns, education centre, conservatory, arboretum, aviary, café.
+Rose gardens, walkway, paddling pool, play equipment, croquet lawns, conservatory, arboretum, aviary, café.

 October to March: 8am-9pm